 Our recent review of the best auto warranty companies is a smart way to kickstart your extended warranty research.
 Shopping around will give you an opportunity to compare quotes from different providers and select a plan that will give you the most value for your money.

-Compare top Nissan extended warranty options below to help lower your out-of-pocket vehicle ownership costs.
+Compare the top Nissan extended warranty options below to help lower your out-of-pocket vehicle ownership costs.

 For example, Endurance is a direct provider of auto warranties, has six coverage levels, and is ranked 1,474 on the 2019 Inc. 5000 list.
 It’s our choice for Best Coverage provider.

 CarShield, which offers month-to-month contracts and six coverage options, is another company worth getting a quote from if you are shopping for a car warranty.
-We named it Best Value provider.
+We named it Best Monthly Payments.

 CARCHEX, our pick for Best for Used Cars, is endorsed by industry leaders like Edmunds.com and Kelley Blue Book, gives excellent customer service, and has 21 protection plans to suit different vehicles and budgets.